isabella232/dynamic-media-classic.en-1/help/fonts.md

 You can change the ID name of a font as well as its type information.
 Editing a font file can be helpful in searches and making fonts easier to identify.

-In the Browse Panel, select the font file you want to edit in Detail view and choose File &gt; Edit Info.
+In the Browse Panel, select the font file you want to edit in Detail view and choose File > Edit Info.
 The Edit Info screen opens.
 Choose the following options and select the Submit button.

 **Font Name** This name identifies the font when it is published.